 If you need to work with documents, you can use the LibreOffice Word Processor.
-Writer has all the features you need from a modern, full-featured word processing and desktop publishing tool including an in-built PDF creator.
-It's simple enough for a quick memo, but powerful enough to create complete books with contents, diagrams, indexes, and more.
+Writer has all the features you need from a modern, full-featured word processing and desktop publishing tool including an in-built PDF creator as well as the feature of saving documents under current formats from .doc to .txt files.
+It's simple enough for a quick memo, and yet powerful enough to create complete books with contents, diagrams, indexes, and more.
 You're free to concentrate on your message, while Writer will make it look great.
 To start the word processor, open the Dash and search for LibreOffice Writer.
 Then select LibreOffice Writer.

-The LibreOffice Word Processor is known as LibreOffice Writer, LibreOffice Spreadsheet is known as Calc, and LibreOffice Presentation is known as Impress.
+The LibreOffice Word Processor is known as LibreOffice Writer.
+LibreOffice Spreadsheet is known as Calc, and LibreOffice Presentation is known as Impress.